dbca-wa/wastd/docs/business_analysts.rst

   mdb) plus data collection frontend (MS Access mde) which allows data entry, does rudimentary data validation, and allows looking up existing data (e.g. tag history, turtle history).
-* Field teams return the data collection backend, which Bob imports into WAMTRAM 2
+* Field teams return the data collection backend, which Bob imports into W2.
-* If WAMTRAM 2 reports import errors, Bob changes field data using his subject matter expertise and scans of original data sheets (if available) to resolve typos and incorrectly entered data.
+* If W2 reports import errors, Bob changes field data using his subject matter expertise and scans of original data sheets (if available) to resolve typos and incorrectly entered data.
+Bob frequently has to contact the field teams in order to reconcile conflicting data.
 * Once import validation passes, WAMTRAM ingests the new data batch.

-* System requires data to be entered in chronological order else throws errors
+* W2 requires data to be entered in chronological order or else throws errors.
-* Data is required to be known / entered the next day
-* Flipper tag procurement through DPaW as custodians of tag names (e.g. "WA1234")
+* Flipper tag procurement happens through DPaW as custodians of tag names (e.g. "WA1234").
-* W2 disallows team 2 to enter tags allocated to team 1, even is team 1's turtles mitrate to team 2's tagging area
+* W2 disallows team 2 to enter tags allocated to team 1, even if team 1's turtles migrate to team 2's tagging area.
-* Taggers need to know from existing tags to which tagging area the tag was assigned to
+* REQ Taggers need to know from existing tags to which tagging area the tag was assigned to.
-* W2 is missing the option to enter a resighted turtle if the original tagging is not already recorded or imported
+* W2 is missing the option to enter a resighted turtle if the original tagging is not already recorded or imported.
-* W2 assumes all datasheets are available for data entry before the next tagging night
+* W2 assumes all datasheets are available for data entry before the next tagging night.
-* Pend want to enter every observation independently of whether related records are already entered
+* REQ (Pend) Data entry operators need to be able to enter every observation independently of whether related records are already entered.
-* Flipper and PIT tag asset management: need to know location and beach they are assigned to.
+* REQ Flipper and PIT tag asset management: need to know location and beach they are assigned to.
 This allows to QA typos in datasheets by narrowing down possible lists of tag names.
-* At any point in time we need to know precise location and holder of tags, which may change every night during tagging season
+* REQ At any point in time we need to know precise location and holder of tags, which may change every night during tagging season.
-* Limitations to working on gas plants: electronic devices are only recently permitted on Barrow Is.
+* Limitations impacting data collection on gas plants: electronic devices are only recently permitted on Barrow Is.
 All electronic devices must be certified for fire / spark safety.
-* Varanus Is would work with tablets
+* Varanus Is would work with tablets.
-* Barrow Is is too hectic for tablets
+* Barrow Is is too hectic for tablets.
-* Pend do not need to know turtle history when tagging, they treat every turtle similarly
+* Pend do not need to know turtle history when tagging, they treat every turtle similarly.
-* There should be a SOP on defining activities that are available to enter (toggle "display observation" on activity).
+* REQ There should be a SOP on defining activities that are available to enter (toggle "display observation" on activity).
-* W2 does not export observer name, only observer number
+* W2 does not export observer name, only observer number.
-* W2 field data entry database report Observations is useless
+* W2 field data entry database report Observations is useless.
 * W2 beach names contain duplicates: Munda main beach = Cowrie beach
-* W2 beaches should be de-duplicated and have a bounding box / poly
+* W2 beaches should be de-duplicated and have a bounding box / poly.
-* If entering a re-sighting in W2 field db, operators should not immediately see existing tag names.
+* REQ If entering a re-sighting in W2 field db, operators should not immediately see existing tag names.
 It is too easy to perpetuate an incorrect tag name.
-Data entry operator should be able to flag historic records as "suggested edit: WA12341 should be WA12347".
+  Data entry operator should be able to flag historic records as "suggested edit: WA12341 should be WA12347", but not actually change them.
-* The system should keep digital copies of original datasheets with records
+* The system should keep digital copies of original datasheets with records.
 * The Dept should demand datasheets to be returned as part of tagging license.
   Pend does not mind returning datasheets as they scan it anyways.
   There could be resistance from industry partners  to return datasheets.
-* Penv get 2-3k taggings each year from Barrow and Munda
+* Penv get 2-3k taggings each year from Barrow and Munda.
-* W2 does not record surveys, so surveys without sightings (true absence) are not recorded
+* W2 does not record surveys, so surveys without sightings (true absence) are not recorded.
+* REQ The solution shall record surveys in order to record true absences.
-* Penv: data collection, entry, QA, analysis should be repeatable, standardised by DPaW
+* Penv: data collection, entry, QA, analysis should be repeatable, standardised by DPaW.
-* Penv want to capture data through tablets where feasible
+* Penv want to capture data through tablets where feasible, otherwise on paper.
-* Penv's PW designed the W2 tagging datasheet with W2 developer BR, revision 2017 by DPaW
+* Penv's PW designed the W2 tagging datasheet with W2 developer BR, revision 2017 by DPaW.
-* Other groups: Ningaloo, Gnaraloo do some tagging, lots of satellite tagging Care for Headland (tr, tag), Jessica Oates / Astron tag for Quadrant on Varanus Is
+* Other groups: Ningaloo, Gnaraloo do some tagging, lots of satellite tagging.
+  Care for Headland (tr, tag), Jessica Oates / Astron tag for Quadrant on Varanus Is.
-* W2 only knows location of tagging data, should add license number to batch of tags, compliance check: who tags without license
+* REQ W2 only knows location of tagging data, should add license number to batch of tags, compliance check: who tags without license?

 Output:
 * LTMMTP Chevron 2015: reports on metrics from tagging